Why the Used iPhone 8 is Still Great

 If you fit this mold, you probably know some computer code and/or probably like tweaking your device—maybe you even jailbroke your last iPhone?
 You’re going to want an iPhone that’s powerful, has a big screen, and displays some really nice colors on that screen.
-I think the refurbished iPhone XS Max is the answer to your prayers.
+I think the used & refurbished iPhone XS Max is the answer to your prayers.
 Also, I would suggest getting one with more memory (at least 128GB should be safe) so that you have space to install a ton of games and other apps.

-Another awesome fact about the iPhone XS Max, it has really awesome cameras on the front and back if you think you're going to be using FaceTime a lot.
+Another awesome fact about the refurbished iPhone XS Max, it has really awesome cameras on the front and back if you think you're going to be using FaceTime a lot.
 And if you want to find out the secret to which iPhones have the best cameras, it's usually the ones that are the most recent and the most expensive :/ But don't be afraid to get an iPhone that's a couple years old, Apple is at the top of the game when it comes to photography and you won't be disappointed.
 You don't need to worry about researching megapixel numbers and specs like that as was the case in the old days, any recent iPhone will give you sharp, sharp, sharp photos and video.
 More recent models also have better low-light camera performance.

-An important note, make sure you're a fan of Face ID before buying one of the full-screen iPhones like the XR, XS, 11, etc. This uses the front-facing camera and other comeplex sensors located in the iconic notch to unlock the phone as opposed to Touch ID as was the case in older iPhones.
+An important note, make sure you're a fan of Face ID before buying one of the full-screen iPhones like the XR, XS, 11, etc. These use the front-facing camera and other comeplex sensors located in the iconic notch to unlock the phone as opposed to Touch ID as was the case in older iPhones.
 So instead of using your fingerprint, you're now using your face to unlock the phone.
 Some people love it, others aren't the biggest fans.
 Because of this change, it's harder to unlock the phone when it's on a flat surface (since you need to lift it up so the phone can see your face) or if you're wearing a mask (in which case your face is partially concealed).

 Psssstt!!
 I found this secret page that regularly compiles all the best refurbished electronics deals on Back Market and puts them in one place!
 I left you the link but don't tell anybody, it's a secret!